Oil prices up over bullish sentiment on vaccines

 Although economies and oil demand have weakened with the surge in coronavirus cases worldwide along with containment measures, markets are focusing on any positive news from the vaccines.

-After the UK kicked off the first vaccine shots from US drugmaker Pfizer and its German partner BioNTech, US Food and Drug Administration approval is on the way, as the country struggles with a high number of cases and deaths.
+After the UK kicked off the first vaccine shots from US drugmaker Pfizer and its German partner BioNTech, the US Food and Drug Administration approval is on the way, as the country struggles with a high number of cases and deaths.

 According to data from Johns Hopkins University on Thursday, the number of cases worldwide has now reached over 68.9 million.
 The US, the world's largest oil-consuming country, still tops the number of cases above 15.3 million, while cases in India now total over 9.7 million, and Brazil follows with over 6.7 million cases.